conan-io/conan-io.github.io/_posts/2023-08-22-introducing-new-conan-clion-plugin.markdown

 ## Using the plugin

 Now that we have our plugin configured and ready, let's explore its usage with an example.
-For this, we will use [libcurl](https://curl.se/libcurl/) to download an imagen from the Internet and then [stb](https://github.com/nothings/stb) to load it and some basic code to print it in the console as ASCII characters.
+For this, we will use [libcurl](https://curl.se/libcurl/) to download an image from the Internet, then [stb](https://github.com/nothings/stb) to load it, and some basic code to print it in the console as ASCII characters.

 We will not delve into the specific details of the code, as it is beyond the scope of this